rehierl/abstract-properties/11-x-hierarchies/11-3-hierarchy-of-trees/2-0-hierarchy-of-trees.md

 # Forest/Hierarchy of trees

-Note that a family of trees `S`, if formed from a tree `T(N,E)` by collecting the induced subtrees of each node in `N`, is a hierarchy of trees `H`.
+Note that a family of trees `S`, if formed from a tree `T(N,E)` by collecting the induced subtrees of all the nodes in `N`, is a hierarchy of trees `H`.
 As such, hierarchy `H` holds the complete definition of tree `T`, which is why any tree is isomorphic to a hierarchy of trees.

 * `S := { T[n] | (n in N) }`
 * `(#S == #N)` is true